 - This could be anything from playing the drums in a band with your friends to playing with the National Youth Orchestra.

 - Anyone that plays a musical instrument, to any level, can show potential employers that they have considerable self-motivation.
 Just having the drive to take up an instrument and to practice it, is evidence of this.

 Example: ‘For the last two years I have been learning the bass guitar and have played in a band with my friends.
 This has taught me how to work well in a team and resolve any conflicts.
-I have also honed my organisational skills as setting up practice sessions around school and other commitments was not easy.
-We had some success though and played two gigs in local bars, which we set up and negotiated ourselves’.
+I have also honed my organisational skills as setting up practice sessions around school and other commitments were not easy.
+We had some success though and played two gigs in local bars, which we set up and negotiated ourselves.